Chanel West Coast Sizzles In Snaps From Her Birthday Party

 “Home girl stay lit,” another follower commented.

-One fan flirted a bit and said “Chanel you make that suit look good.”
+One fan flirted a bit and said, “Chanel you make that suit look good.”

 “I need to party with you one time,” another fan said.